 The festival began in 2003 with 30 trees.

-Our biggest year was 52, auxiliary president and festival co-chair Mary E. Lacombe said.
+Our biggest year was 52, said Mary E. Lacombe, auxiliary president and festival co-chairwoman.
 Its always been a way to kick off the holiday season for many people.

 The tree auction begins at 8 p.m., but free events are held all day beginning at 9 a.m.
 Events include the Hollyberry Craft Sale, Once-Loved Christmas Treasures fair, live wreaths and kissing balls sale, silent auction of gift baskets, viewing of the trees, lottery tree raffle and handmade quilt raffle.